CONSERVATORSHIPS OF MINORS

 - Before exceptions are approved, evidence must be presented that the parent cannot otherwise provide the benefit.
 Receipts for expenditures allowed will be required within a specified period of time of a Court Order allowing use or withdrawal of money from a restricted account.

 - Expenditures regarding maintenance of the principal in a child's account will be allowed.
 An example of such a situation would be tax return preparation and taxes payable on the interest income or dividends from such principal.

-- No money will be released to the Department of Human Services (DHS) or any other agency, for obligations that are the parents' and not the child's.
+- No money will be released to the Department of Health and Human Services (DHHS) or any other agency, for obligations that are the parents' and not the child's.